pixelated/puppet-pixelated/README.md

 ### 2.1 Adding Pixelated to your existing LEAP configuration

-We have puppet scripts that takes care of (almost) everything.
-The scripts will install the pixelated-dispatcher and the pixelated-user-agent.
+This puppet module take care of (almost) everything.
+It will install the pixelated-dispatcher and the pixelated-user-agent.

+Please note that currently, you need proper DNS entries for your provider domain and all of its subdomains (`hostname1.DOMAIN`, `DOMAIN`, `api.DOMAIN` and `nicknym.DOMAIN`).
+You can access your LEAP provider with only local DNS overrides, but you cannot do this for the pixelated dispatcher.

 Add the pixelated-platform files to `files/puppet` inside your LEAP configuration folder.